FieryPineapple/MovieRec/README.md

-# CS 4800: Software Engineering Project
+# MovieRec
-## MovieRec
+Our Github repository for semester project